shafiq-ahmed/opengl-shootinggame/README.md

 # Airplane Shooter

 An OpenGL C++ gaming project.
-The game runs for a 30 seconds, after this time the game ends and the score of the player is shown.
+The game runs for 30 seconds, after this time the game ends and the score of the player is shown.

 ## Instructions